IndhuConsultancy/spring-boot-demo/README.md

     IdentityFile ~/.ssh/USERNAME-HOST_ALGORITHM
 ```

-4. Setting up Git user in local repo:
+3. Setting up Git user in local repo:
-    1 Go to the location in which the repo is present
+    1. Go to the location in which the repo is present
-    2 Configure user email using ```git config user.email indhu.consultancy.services@gmail.com```
+    2. Configure user email using ```git config user.email indhu.consultancy.services@gmail.com```

+#### *Initializing spring project in eclipse:*

+1. Copy and paste the Sprint boot extracted files to the git initialized folder
+2. Open Eclipse and select import project from File -> import project.
+2. Select "Existing Maven Projects" and click Next.
+3. Select the git initialized folder and click Next.
+3. Make sure POM file is selected and click Finish.
+4. Import will complete in few minutes.